-Directors received, during the fiscal year ended October 28, 2018 annual fees and additional compensation which varies depending on their attendance to meetings of the Board or of its committees.
+Directors received, during the fiscal year ended October 27, 2019 annual fees and fixed fees for the committees they serve.
 Compensation is paid quarterly.

-An analysis of the competitiveness of the compensation payable to the Chair of the Board was made at the beginning of the fiscal year ended October 29, 2017.
+An analysis of the competitiveness of the compensation payable to the Chair of the Board was made at the beginning of the fiscal year ended October 28, 2018.
 The companies were chosen among Québec-based companies with multiple voting securities, or said to be controlled, or where the chair of the board is associated and non-independent.
 This methodology allows for a comparison between the compensation of the Chair of the Board to that offered to by other companies where the chair of the board operates in similar conditions as those of the Chair of the Board of the Corporation.